A penalized least squares estimator for extreme-value mixture models: Applications

-\paragraph{Performance assessment.} To assess the fit of the mixture logistic model to the industry portfolios dataset, we compute for each pair $(s,t)$, both the empirical extremal correlation in~\eqref{equa:dist} and the fitted extremal correlation in~\eqref{equa:fit_chi}.
-Figure~\ref{fig:sidebyside_extcorr} (right) compares the empirical and fitted extremal correlations.
-We use $p=0.4$ and $k/n=0.05$ to compute the fitted and the empirical extremal correlations.
+To assess the goodness-of-fit of the mixture logistic model to the industry portfolios dataset, we compute for each pair $(s,t)$ both the empirical extremal correlation in~\eqref{equa:dist} and the fitted extremal correlation in~\eqref{equa:fit_chi}.
+Figure~\ref{fig:sidebyside_extcorr} (right) compares the empirical and fitted extremal correlations, computed both with $p=0.4$ and $k/n=0.05$.
 Other choices of tuning parameters yielded qualitatively similar results.
 The agreement is strong, as most points lie close to the line $x=y$.